bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   to have fixed the issue on the surface and not have caused any adverse effects
   for otherwise normal lines.

+- It is not possible to place an inline-diagram inside a table cell; the 'startMPcode" "stopMPcode" commands compiles inside a "starttable" but does not generate any pictures

+- The 'start-stop-formula" command pair is not a complete replacement of a "displaymath" of LATEX, because it places visible whitespaces before and after the formula.
+It does howver, stop placing a indent before the next paragraph after the formula.

 # The \bTABLE problem

 The LONG table expressed by \bTABLE would  start